smilack/purescript-gesso/docs/manual.md

 All of them also return a `Maybe state`, with a `Nothing` value indicating that no change was made.

-### `update` vs `fixed`
+### Per-Frame vs Fixed-Rate Updates

 `update` is the most basic kind of update function.
 It runs once per frame immediately before `render`.

 `fixed` updates have a time interval in milliseconds (constructed using the `Gesso.Time.hz` function) and an update function.
 Gesso tracks the last time that the fixed update function ran (`last`).
 Each frame, if the amount of time since `last` is greater than `interval`, the fixed update is run repeatedly, with timestamps starting at `last + interval` and increasing by `interval`, stopping before `last + i * interval` would pass the current time.
-See [Game Programming Patterns / Sequencing Patterns / Play catch up](https://gameprogrammingpatterns.com/game-loop.html#play-catch-up).
+(See [GameProgrammingPatterns.com: Sequencing Patterns / Play catch up](https://gameprogrammingpatterns.com/game-loop.html#play-catch-up))

-> ![WARNING]
+> [!WARNING]
 > There isn't an escape hatch to extend or skip fixed updates if the update function takes longer than `interval` to run.
-(See issue #24.)
-Very small intervals or very slow fixed update functions could cause the application to get stuck trying to catch up.
+(Issue #24) Very small intervals or very slow fixed update functions could cause the application to get stuck trying to catch up.

-### Interactions
+## Interactions

 Interactions are event handlers attached to the canvas.
 The `interactions` field is a record containing an array for each event type: